rizkilaks/mileapp/README.md

 }
 ```

-For easiness of analysis, i decided to flatten the data structures using [json-roller](https://github.com/xitiomet/json-roller).
+For ease of analysis, i decided to flatten the data structure using [json-roller](https://github.com/xitiomet/json-roller).

 After it was flattened to .csv format, we can start exploring the data.